fbpx Skip to Content

 We all have those moments when we feel like we’re losing control, and our language is packed with colorful ways to describe them.

-These vivid idioms, each with its own quirky backstory, bring our emotions to life and make our conversations more interesting.
+These vivid idioms, each with its own fascinating backstory, bring our emotions to life and make our conversations more interesting.
 Curious about where these phrases come from and how they became part of our daily talk?

 1. Lose one’s marbles